Canonical Form for Binary Syntax

 Preserves specification.1

-That is, canonical forms are equal if and only if the encoded Value
+That is, canonical forms are equal if and only if the encoded Values

 are equal.